Antithetic multilevel Monte Carlo method for approximations of SDEs with non-globally Lipschitz continuous coefficients

 However, as shown by \cite{hutzenthaler2013divergence}, the MLMC method combined with the Euler–Maruyama scheme fails to converge to the desired quantity \eqref{introduction:expectation-of-functional-of-sde} for SDEs with super-linearly growing nonlinearities.
 In \cite{hutzenthaler2013divergence}, a so-called tamed Euler was also shown to recover convergence in the multilevel setting.
 In other words, the MLMC method seems sensitive to the divergence of the numerical schemes and

 a strongly convergent numerical method for SDEs with non-globally Lipschitz continuous coefﬁcients is necessary.
-Recent years have witnessed a growing interest in construction and analysis of convergent schemes in the non-globally Lipschitz setting (see \cite{higham2002strong,2010Strong,kelly2021adaptive,kumar2019milstein,li2019explicit,neuenkirch2014first,sabanis2016euler,wang2020mean1,wang2013tamed,wang2020mean,hu96semi-implicit} and references therein). {In particular, we are aware of a recent work \cite{derouich2022interpolated} treating the problem of using MLMC methods in the setting of one-dimensional diffusions that may have non-globally Lipschitz diffusion coefficient.}
+Recent years have witnessed a growing interest in construction and analysis of convergent schemes in non-globally Lipschitz settings (see \cite{higham2002strong,2010Strong,kelly2021adaptive,kumar2019milstein,li2019explicit,neuenkirch2014first,sabanis2016euler,wang2020mean1,wang2013tamed,wang2020mean,hu96semi-implicit} and references therein). {In particular, we are aware of a recent work \cite{derouich2022interpolated} treating the problem of using MLMC methods in the setting of one-dimensional diffusions that may have non-globally Lipschitz diffusion coefficient.}

 Nevertheless, for multidimensional SDEs whose coefficients do not obey the global Lipschitz condition, whether the antithetic MLMC method \cite{giles2014antithetic} can be adapted to achieve the optimal complexity $\mathcal{O}(\epsilon^{-2})$ is, as far as we know, still an unsolved problem.
 To solve this problem, we firstly propose strongly convergent Milstein-type methods without the Lévy areas for SDEs \eqref{equation:sde-in-introduction} with non-commutative diffusion coefficients.
 More formally in this paper we establish a general framework for a family of modified Milstein (MM) scheme without Lévy areas, given by